autonomoussoftware/metronome-contracts-js/README.md

 ### `MetronomeContracts.{chain}.{contractName}`

-This is a convenience object containing the `address` and the `abi` of the contract for the specified chain.
+This is a convenience object containing the `abi`, `address` and the `birthblock` of the contract on the specified chain.

 ## Contracts API